RealPolitiX/ptw/README.md

+### Background

-The implementation is based on the origin algorithm proposed by Paul Eilers in the following publication,
+The implementation is based on the original algorithm proposed by Paul Eilers in the following publication,

 P. H. C. Eilers, "Parametric time warping", *Anal.
 Chem.* **76** 404 (2004). [link](https://pubs.acs.org/doi/abs/10.1021/ac034800e)